Secrets of the Mountain: History

-Dante Amodeo of Jacksonville Beach was approached at a book signing for his young adult mystery novel, Saban and the Ancient (2006) by a local TV producer for family friendly scripts.
+Dante Amodeo of Jacksonville Beach was approached at a book signing for his young adult mystery novel Saban and the Ancient (2006) by a local TV producer for family friendly scripts.
 Amodeo developed a story he called "The Mountain".
-The story then tested so well the Family Movie Night partners purchased the idea.
+The story then tested so well that the Family Movie Night partners purchased the idea.
 Amodeo then wrote the screenplay before it was handed off to Douglas Barr to finalize the story.
 Barr was also hired to direct the film.
 P&G Productions supposedly budgeted $4.5 million to make the TV film.
 Production took place in Montreal with a 100-foot "mountain" built on a football field-size sound stage.
-By February 1, 2010, NBC had scheduled the telefilm for April 16, 2010 while also indicating that it was a back door pilot.
+By February 1, 2010, NBC had scheduled the telefilm for April 16, 2010 while also indicating that it was a backdoor pilot.